ahmedsherif/Celestial/README.md

 - Make IndieWeb accessible to less technically inclined folks.
 - To make something useful for myself and others while I figure out and learn backend content.

+If you'd like to show me some support, please star the project. ♥

 Although spec compliance should ensure it works with any Micropub server, I will only be testing this with [Indiekit](https://github.com/getindiekit/indiekit/ "indiekit").
 Paul Robert Lloyd is currently working on its successor.

 ## To-Do